-1. Run the system several times.

-2. Check the oil level.

-3. Check the connections and the adjustments one final time.

-4. Show the vehicle owner the correct operation of the system.

-5. Make sure the owner receives an Operator's Manual Kit.
+- 1. Check the oil level. - 2.
+Check the connections and the adjustments one final time. - 3.
+Check the operator's manual and run the system several times in the automatic mode. - 4.
+Show the vehicle owner the correct operation of the system. - 5.
+Make sure the owner receives an Operator's Manual kit.